 19. Other terms that may apply to you.

 MYOB Business AccountRight End User Licence Agreement.
 These terms also apply to your use of MYOB Business if you have subscribed to and downloaded MYOB Business AccountRight.

 Data Feed means a data feed from an organisation or Other Application authorised by you.
 It includes bank feeds, invoice feeds and supplier feeds.

 Data Supplier means an organisation authorised by you to supply us with Imported Data.
 This might include your bank, a customer, third-party software provider or a supplier.

 Employees means employees of the Subscriber.

-Employment Laws means all laws in Australia regulating employment relations.
+Employment Law means all laws in Australia or New Zealand (as applicable) regulating employment relations.

 Exported Data means data exported, extracted or transmitted from MYOB Business to a storage destination or organisation nominated by you.
 It includes data transmitted to Other Applications and exported data files.

 Fees means those fees relating to your Subscription Plan as disclosed to you when you initially signed-up; or as disclosed to you when you upgraded or downgraded your plan; and any changes to those fees as otherwise communicated to you in accordance with these Terms.

 Fees include fixed monthly subscription fees and variable Pay-Per-Use Fees and fees for use of Premium Features.
 To learn more about Premium Feature fees for Payroll check out this Help page and for Premium Inventory see here.